pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-set.md

 `--redirectUrisToRemove [redirectUrisToRemove]`
 : Comma-separated list of existing redirect URIs to remove.
 Specify, when you want to replace existing redirect URIs with another

+`--certificateFile [certificateFile]`
+: Path to the file with certificate public key.
+Specify either `certificateFile` or `certificateBase64Encoded`

+`--certificateBase64Encoded [certificateBase64Encoded]`
+: Base64-encoded string with certificate public key.
+Specify either `certificateFile` or `certificateBase64Encoded`

+`--certificateDisplayName [certificateDisplayName]`
+: Display name for the certificate.
+If not given, the displayName will be set to the certificate subject.
+When specified, also specify either `certificateFile` or `certificateBase64Encoded`

 --8<-- "docs/cmd/_global.md"

 ## Remarks